 The Council’s approach to energy is one of transition consistent with UK and Scottish objectives and targets.
 Aberdeenshire Council is working collaboratively with key regional partners to co-ordinate the production of a regional Sustainable Energy Action Plan.
 The aim of the SEAP is to deliver an energy vision for the North East predicated on energy security, reduced environmental impacts and energy affordability.
 From 2016 Aberdeenshire Council, along with the rest of the Public Sector, will be subject to mandatory reporting to the Scottish Government under the Climate Change Act.

-With around one quarter of Scotland’s arable land, a large wind resource and areas with higher than average levels of tree cover, Aberdeenshire has significant potential to produce heat, electricity and, indirectly, hydrogen from renewable resources.
+With around one quarter of Scotland’s arable land, a large wind resource, water resources and areas with high levels of tree cover, Aberdeenshire has significant potential to produce heat, electricity and, indirectly, hydrogen, from renewable resources.

 The Council recognises the environmental and economic benefits of reduced dependence on hydrocarbon fuels.
-It is working with partners in industry, agriculture and community groups to encourage local ownership of renewable energy schemes to the benefit of the local economy.
-The level of locally owned wind turbines in Aberdeenshire is the highest in theUK.
+It is working with a range of partners to encourage local ownership of renewable energy schemes to the benefit of the local economy.
+The level of locally owned wind turbines in Aberdeenshire is the highest in the UK.

-The Council continues to support the development of the wood fuel industry utilising Aberdeenshire’s natural resources to meet the growing demand for renewables.
-Installed capacity now exceeds 20 MW.
+The Council continues to support the development of the wood fuel industry utilising Aberdeenshire’s natural resources to meet growing demand for renewable sources of heat for commercial, agricultural and domestic uses.

 For further information contact:

-T: +44 (0)1224 664734
+T: +44 (0)1224 664575